tom5079/FloatingSearchView/README.md

 ```

 **Styling:**
-## Styling is currently not supported yet
+Styling is currently not supported.

 License
 =======